Wild at Heart (film): Plot

-Lovers Lula and Sailor are separated after he is jailed for killing a man who attacked him with a knife; the assailant, Bobby Ray Lemon, was hired by Lula's mother, Marietta Fortune.
-Upon Sailor's release, Lula picks him up outside prison, where she hands him his snakeskin jacket.
-They go to a hotel where she reserved a room, make love and go to see the speed metal band Powermad.
-At the club, Sailor gets into a fight with a man who flirts with Lula, and then leads the band in a rendition of the Elvis Presley song "Love Me".
-Later, back in their hotel room, after making love again, Sailor and Lula finally decide to run away to California, breaking Sailor's parole.
-Marietta arranges for private detective Johnnie Farragut—her on-off boyfriend—to find them and bring them back.
-But unbeknownst to Farragut, Marietta also hires gangster Marcello Santos to track them and kill Sailor.
-Santos's minions capture and kill Farragut, sending Marietta into a guilt-fueled psychosis.
+In Cape Fear, North Carolina, lovers Lula Fortune and Sailor Ripley are separated after he is jailed for killing a man who attacked him with a knife; the assailant, Bobby Ray Lemon, was hired by Lula's mother, Marietta.
+Upon Sailor's release 22 months later, Lula picks him up outside prison, where she hands him his snakeskin jacket.
+They have sex in a hotel room and go to see speed metal band Powermad.
+At the club, Sailor beats up a man for flirting with Lula, and then leads the band in a rendition of the Elvis Presley song "Love Me".
+When Lula asks why Sailor didn't sing her his favorite song, "Love Me Tender", he tells her he will only ever sing it to his future wife.

+Sailor asks Lula to run away to California with him, despite knowing this will break his parole.
+Marietta asks her on-off boyfriend, private detective Johnnie Farragut, to find them and bring them back.
+Unbeknownst to Farragut, Marietta also hires her other boyfriend, gangster Marcello Santos, to track them and kill Sailor.
+When Santos calls mob boss Mr. Reindeer to arrange for the job, he adds Farragut to the hit list, sending Marietta into a guilt-fueled rage.
+Despite her attempts to save Farragut, Mr. Reindeer's assassins capture and kill him.

-Unaware of all of the events happening back in North Carolina, Lula and Sailor continue on their way until they witness—according to Lula—a bad omen: the aftermath of a two-car accident, and the only survivor, a young woman, dying in front of them.
-With little money left, Sailor heads for Big Tuna, Texas, where he contacts his old acquaintance Perdita Durango, who might be able to help them, although she secretly knows Lula's mother has a contract out for his murder.
-Lula, who has been feeling ill, tells Sailor she is pregnant with his child.
-While Sailor is changing their car's oil, Lula waits for him in the hotel room.
-Peru enters the room and threatens to sexually assault Lula, forcing her to ask him to have sex with her, before leaving, stating he has no time.
-This traumatizes Lula, who was raped as a child.
+Unaware of these events, Lula and Sailor continue on their way until they encounter the aftermath of a two-car collision.
+They try to help the only survivor, a traumatized and brain-damaged young woman who eventually dies in front of them.
+Lula is disturbed, and considers it a bad omen.
+She is also unsettled by Sailor's revelation that he had been Santos' driver and may have witnessed her father's murder by Santos and Marietta, which places him in the latter's crosshairs.

+Nearly penniless, Sailor heads for Big Tuna, Texas, where he asks old acquaintance Perdita Durango whether someone is after him.
+Perdita says she is unaware of any murder contract, but is later revealed to be lying.
+At an outdoor party, Lula and Sailor meet career criminal Bobby Peru.
+Lula, who has been feeling ill, tells Sailor she is pregnant.
+While Sailor is changing their car's oil, Lula waits for him in the motel room.
+Peru enters the room, deduces Lula's pregnancy and proceeds to intimidate, grope and violently coerce her into asking him for sex; when she finally does, he mockingly reveals his threats to be a bluff and leaves.
+This traumatizes Lula, who was previously raped as a child.